 Relax it’s not rocket science just like how a house is first built on a foundation — a website is created on a host.
-In a nutshell, it is a specific space on the internet where your website lives and breaths.
+In a nutshell, website hosting is where your website lives and breathes.

 As mentioned before there are many different hosting reviews out to get you to buy a hosting that offers the highest commission.

 For simplicity, here’s what you look for in a good hosting provider:

 - Secure and Fast SSD Servers: This is essential to have a fast loading website.